 If you have a security camera(s), make sure the backup is working properly and focused on the right inventory.

 Drive by your store at night.
 What lights are left on in the store?
 What lights need to be replaced in your parking lot, your channel letters, or your windows?
-It's a good idea to replace them now as it will be dark after 4pm soon.
+It's a good idea to replace them now as it is dark early again.

 Have a new employee go behind your counter then ask them the following questions:

 If the POS goes down while a customer is at the register, what do you do?
 If they don't know, teach them and the rest of your crew.

 If you need a bag right now and you are out, what would you do?
 If they don't know, teach them.

 How do you know when we need to restock the register tape, bags, boxes, and gift cards?
 Make a rule for the newbies to monitor such things so your higher-value employees aren't having to do it during a rush.